 Radiation surveys are required to be performed in laboratories using 10 millicuries or more of photon or neutron emitting radionuclides or radioactive sources.
-These surveys are required to be performed when
+These surveys are required to be performed when:

-- 1. New and significantly higher activity sources are received, - 2.
-Radioactive material storage areas are relocated, - 3.
-Radioactive waste containers are relocated, or - 4.
-Activity levels of radioactive material are changed significantly.
+- 1. new and significantly higher activity sources are received, - 2. radioactive material storage areas are relocated, - 3. radioactive waste containers are relocated, or - 4. activity levels of radioactive material are changed significantly.

-Permittees are not required to maintain survey instruments for performing radiation surveys.
-The EHSD will perform a radiation survey at the request of the permittee.
+Permit Holders are not required to maintain survey instruments for performing radiation surveys.
+EHS-RSS will perform a radiation survey at the request of the Permit Holder.